 6. Get a free turkey: Many grocery stores offer free turkey promotions if you spend a certain amount of money or buy specific products.
 Check weekly ads or ask your favorite store manager for details.

 7. Use a meal calculator: You are expecting ten guests, so should you multiply your recipes by 5?
 8?
 10?
-One quick way to overspend is by overcooking.
+One quick way to overspend is by making too much food.
 Use this Thanksgiving Calculator to figure how much of each ingredient you really need.
 Trust me, you will STILL have leftovers!

 8. Volunteer: Instead of hosting family and friends for dinner, why not serve others alongside them?
 Local shelters, Meals on Wheels, Ronald McDonald houses and churches always need volunteers during the holidays.
 Not only would you be saving money on decorations, food, travel and cleaning, you would be giving back and making memories with the ones you love.

-What could you cut back on at Thanksgiving to save some cash?
+How could you cut back on Thanksgiving to save some cash?